srcshelton/gentoo-ebuilds/README.md

     * Install to `/bin` rather than `/usr/bin`, for init scripts which invoke `awk`
 * sys-apps/irqbalance
     * Avoid installing udev rules unless `USE="udev"` is specified
+* sys-apps/nvme-cli
+    * Remove extraneous udev elements if not required
 * sys-apps/openrc
     * Add optional `USE="varrun"` flag to allow 'run' directory to remain as '/var/run'
 * sys-fs/cryptsetup